satikin/notebook-scalability/README.md

 Using Kubernetes' [HorizontalPodAutoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) to add/remove pods once criteria are met.

 `SIGTERM` is appropriately handled to gracefully shut down the containers.

 cAdvisor is deployed in a pod in each node - it is a DaemonSet.
 Once a new node is added, it replicates there, and its metrics are scraped from Prometheus using the pod's label.
 Test it out by manually adding a node (`minikube node add -p {profile name}`)

+[Envoy gateway](https://gateway.envoyproxy.io/) has been set to use "Least request"; when a new pod spawns new connections/packets are redirected to it.
+Its Kubernetes CRDs' were bugging as of 0.6.0; it kept a maximum of 1024 connections no matter if CircuitBreaker / BackendTrafficPolicy is set.
+Hence, it is deployed by a Kubernetes DaemonSet (with the required resources).

 # Go tests / coverage / Sonarqube integration